Best Dentist Near You: How to Choose a Trusted Dental Clinic Close to Home

 • Deep tooth decay or untreated cavities

-• Infected or inflamed tooth nerves
+• Infected tooth nerves

 • Gum infections or abscesses